Zatoid/Final-Project/README.md

 Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

-#### Name of Alert 1
-_TODO: Replace `Alert 1` with the name of the alert._
+#### Excessive HTTP Errors

-Alert 1 is implemented as follows:
+Excessive HTTP Errors is implemented as follows:
-  - **Metric**: TODO
+  - **Metric**: Number of HTTP error codes (400 and up).
-  - **Threshold**: TODO
-  - **Vulnerability Mitigated**: TODO
+  - **Threshold**: Anything number of attempts that resulted in a 400 error code or above.
+  - **Vulnerability Mitigated**: Brute Force Vulnerabilities could be mitigated with this alert.
+Any excessive amount of failed logins could clearly be brute force attempts into the network.
+  - **Reliability**: This could cause some false negatives due to the error being set to trigger even one bad login attempt.
+However, it could prove valuable in monitoring overall failed attempts therefor making it difficult for successful brute force logins later on.
+I would rate this as medium reliability due to the sheer number of false alarms that would be created, however, it also does its job flawlessly in regards to alerting everytime a bad login is made, and in the process alerting for potential threat actor activity.

+#### HTTP Request Size Monitor
+HTTP Request Size Monitor is implemented as follows:
+  - **Metric**: The amount of HTTP requests in a set amount of time.
+  - **Threshold**: Anything above 3500 events in the last 1 minute would trigger the alert
+  - **Vulnerability Mitigated**: If there was a significant number of traffic that is directed towards a specific file on the webserver, that would alert the blue team of a potential malicious threat actor snooping around our file system trying to access confidential data.
   - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.

-#### Name of Alert 2
+#### CPU Usage Monitor
-Alert 2 is implemented as follows:
+CPU Usage Monitor is implemented as follows:
-  - **Metric**: TODO
+  - **Metric**: CPU percentage use
   - **Threshold**: TODO
   - **Vulnerability Mitigated**: TODO
   - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.

-#### Name of Alert 3
-Alert 3 is implemented as follows:
-  - **Metric**: TODO
-  - **Threshold**: TODO
-  - **Vulnerability Mitigated**: TODO
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-_TODO Note: Explain at least 3 alerts.
-Add more if time allows._

-### Suggestions for Going Further (Optional)
-_TODO_:
-- Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
-It is not necessary to explain _how_ to implement each patch.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
-- Vulnerability 1
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 2
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 3
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_

 # Red Team: Summary of Operations